RicoVendritto/express-react-middleware/README.md

 5. Run `node resetDb` and `node seed`.
 6. Run `npx create-react-app client`.
 7. Run `npm i axios`.
-8. Duplicate & move one file from last night's *completed* homework into this repo– `app.js`.
+8. Duplicate & move one more file from last night's *completed* homework into this repo– `app.js`.
   - Ensure you do *not* delete this file from last night's repo.
+  - Ensure you place the `app.js` in the correct folder, overwriting the native React's app's `app.js`.
 9. Finish this homework.
 10. Create a new pull request on this repo.